 Sell everything and then buy it back, say brokers looking for commission

 As Warren Buffet says: Never ask a barber whether you need a haircut.
 To which we might add: Never ask a broker whether you should be trading more.
 And: Never ask RBS how to avoid a financial crisis.

 Is it just me or is anyone else amused to see The Guardian pimping out investment bank marketing materials in between its earnest articles about income inequality, bankers bonuses and chardonnay socialism?

-Now I could get all worked up about this clown circus and the gushing geyser of guano used to fill up web space and media airtime, sell advertising and keep the viewers in a state of fear.
+Now I could get all worked up about this clown circus used to fill up web space and media airtime, sell advertising and keep the viewers in a state of fear.

-But instead The Escape Artist has, in a moment of Zen enlightenment, decided to accept that the clowns are gonna continue performing the circus whatever I say.
+But instead I have, in a moment of Zen enlightenment, decided to accept that the clowns are gonna continue performing the circus whatever I say.

-So I’m not going to get mad, I’m just going to keep the screen turned off and play the hand I’m dealt.
+I going to focus on what I can control so I’m going to keep the screen turned off and play the hand I’m dealt.

 Focusing on what we can control means taking advantage of the opportunities presented by cheaper share prices.
 When investing, if you see people panic selling, the right thing to do is to get on the other side of that trade.

 Passive investors trust that regular £ / $ cost averaging will get them most of these benefits.
-Active investors like The Escape Artist look for value opportunities trying to eke out a few extra points of performance buying at lower prices.
+Active investors look for value opportunities trying to eke out a few extra points of performance buying at lower prices.

-Either way, what we should be doing is find a way to not only to tolerate volatility but also to embrace and benefit from it.
+Either way, we should not just tolerate volatility, we should look for opportunities in life to embrace and benefit from it.